 She highlights the aspect of extreme confusion, specifically in the rejection of our African origins in the Dominican Republic.
 These African influences are present in our music, religion, and self-expression, yet, we do not embrace what they represent.
 We have been taught to dislike and reject anything that represents blackness and the continent of Africa.

 A person who is considered “white-passing” in the Caribbean looks phenotypically mixed race to an American.
 Race as a construct is much more complex considering the majority of the country is generationally mixed race.
 Due to segregation, the mixing of races was illegal in the U.S. In other countries like South Africa they “invented” new races like colored, which describes generationally mixed race people in South Africa.
-The Creole in New Orleans are another example of a racial classification used to describe Franco-African descendants in Louisiana.
-All of these categorizations break the western binary of race.
+The Creole people in New Orleans are another example of a racial classification used to describe Franco-African descendants in Louisiana.
+All of these categorizations break the Western binary of race.
 Therefore, they do not fit into a neat little box that can be checked off and forgotten.

 Indhira, like many Afrolatinas, has experienced the ramifications of this confusion in her everyday life.